12 Tips to Keep Biting Midges Out of Your Home

 In Australia, there are more than 200 species of biting midges, but only a few of them are known to cause problems for people.
 When they attack, they do so in large numbers, leaving bites that are irritating and painful.
 Fortunately, this isn’t usually serious and can be managed with at-home treatment for biting midges.
 (1)

 Adult biting midges live about 2-7 weeks and breed around the edges of water bodies such as rivers and ponds.
 The adult female midge will lay eggs in places like:

 When Do They Usually Bite?

 Biting midges usually bite around dusk and dawn, but they may also bite throughout the evenings.
-In cloudy days, they also tend to bite during daytime.
+On cloudy days, they also tend to bite during the daytime.
 Another interesting fact to remember is that, also like mosquitoes, biting midges are most active during and after a full moon and new moon.

 How to Midge-Proof Your Home

 Biting midges are very difficult to get rid of, in part because their breeding sites are typically very large.
 There are, however, some things you can still do to midge-proof your home and reduce the chances of them biting you and your family: